mlundine/Pockmark_Detection/README.md

 Bumping the threshold up (default is 0.24) for the yolo model will help limit false positives.

 Trying finer resolutions (up to 1m) for the input DEM can improve results.
 Including overlap in the tiles can help with edge effects.

+# Retraining

+To re-train a yolov5 model, see github/mlundine/tensorflow_app or [yolov5 repo](https://github.com/ultralytics/yolov5).

+To re-train a pix2pix model, you need bathy grids and masks (255 = pockmark, 0 = other), in jpeg or png format.
+These should be randomly split into a train (60%), test (20%), and validation (20%) set.
+Then they should be arranged into directories of this format:
+A/train
+A/test
+A/val
+B/train
+B/test
+B/val

+To construct the training images for a pix2pix model, use setup_datasets().
+	setup_datasets(home,
+                       name,
+                       foldA,
+                       foldB):
+    		"""
+    		Setups annotation pairs for pix2pix training
+    		inputs:
+    		home: parent directory for annotations (str) (ex: r'pix2pix_modules/datasets/MyProject')
+    		name: project name (str)
+    		foldA: path to A annotations (str)
+    		foldB: path to B annotations (str)
+		"""

+Once the dataset is set up, training can commence.
+Use the function train_model().
+This function will save new weigthts to the pix2pix_modules/checkpoints directory.

+	train_model(model_name,
+                    model_type,
+                    dataroot,
+                    n_epochs = 100):
+   	 	"""
+    		Trains pix2pix or cycle-GAN model
+   		inputs:
+    		model_name: name for your model (str)
+    		model_type: either 'pix2pix' or 'cycle-GAN' (str)
+    		dataroot: path to training/test/val directories (str)
+    		n_epochs (optional): number of epochs to train for (int)
+		"""